Pre-Training Representations of Binary Code Using Contrastive Learning: Approach

+where \( \mathcal{B}' \) denotes the set of all dissimilar projections in the batch, \(\text{sim}(\cdot, \cdot)\) represents the cosine similarity between two embeddings, and \(\tau\) is a temperature parameter.
+The loss is then computed as:

+where \(N\) is the batch size.
+This formulation encourages the interpolated representation \(h_i\) to align closely with the corresponding binary code projection \(h_b\), while maintaining separation from unrelated projections \(h'\).
+By introducing \(Z_i\), we explicitly represent the normalization factor in the denominator, which simplifies the interpretation of the loss and enhances its clarity.

+To stabilize training, we adopt a stop-gradient mechanism for the anchored representation during optimization, detaching the gradient of $h_s$ or $h_c$ when used as the anchor to prevent instability caused by intermediate representations.
+This mechanism facilitates the integration of intermediate contrastive learning into the overall training process, ensuring that interpolated views contribute effectively to refining binary code embeddings.
+Building on this foundation, the subsequent gradual learning step further enhances the model's ability to capture nuanced semantic relationships across diverse program representations.

-Following the gradual learning literature, models learn most effectively when they follow a natural, progressive order as humans do~\cite{gou2021knowledge, cho2019efficacy}.
+\textbf{Gradual learning} Following the gradual learning literature, models learn most effectively when they follow a natural, progressive order as humans do~\citep{gou2021knowledge, cho2019efficacy}.
 Specifically, models learn high-level data abstracts initially, then progress to more complicated embeddings.
 Following this intuition, we train our model via primary contrastive learning during cold start.
 After several epochs (10 epochs in our implementation), we switch the training pattern to contrastive learning based on linear simplex interpolation and non-linear simplex interpolation to further improve the generalizability of our model and finalize the training process, shown in Algorithm~\ref{alg:algorithm}.
+By integrating all three parts, \TheName{} follows a natural learning curve (i.e., from simple to complex) to better understand the meaning of binary code.

-\subsection{Task-Specific Fine-tuning}
+\subsection{Task-Specific Fine-Tuning}

-For evaluating the performance of our pre-trained binary code embedding, we select four downstream tasks: (1) algorithmic functionality classification from binaries, (2) binary code function name recover, (3) binary code summarization, and (4) binary reverse engineering.
-We choose these four to cover two binary code analysis tasks (1 and 2) and two binary code comprehension tasks (3 and 4).
-Detailed descriptions are as follows:
+To evaluate the effectiveness of our pre-trained binary code embeddings, we apply them to four downstream tasks: (1) \textbf{algorithmic functionality classification from binaries}, (2) \textbf{binary code function name recovery}, (3) \textbf{binary code summarization}, and (4) \textbf{binary reverse engineering}.
+These tasks comprehensively span two domains: binary code analysis (tasks 1 and 2) and binary code comprehension (tasks 3 and 4).
+By addressing a diverse set of challenges, our fine-tuning approach demonstrates the versatility and robustness of the learned embeddings.